 The surface of a rigid marine solar panel is also generally made from hardened glass.
 The glass is strong enough to resist day-to-day impacts from items thrown up by wind or other means.

-Unfortunately, they are not strong enough or resist the bending motion imposed by someone standing on them.
+Unfortunately, they are not strong enough to resist the bending motion imposed by someone standing on them.

 📉 Does Walking On A Solar Panel Repeatedly Reduce Its Lifespan And Performance?